tomczyn/state-in-merge/README.md

 # state-in-merge

 `state-in-merge` is a Kotlin library that provides an extension function for merging multiple flows into a single `MutableStateFlow`.
-It's mirrors `stateIn` design but applied to existing `MutableStateFlow` object with capability to merge multiple flows into single `StateFlow`.
+It's similiar to `stateIn` extension but can be applied to existing `MutableStateFlow` object with capability to merge multiple flows into single `StateFlow`.
 It simplifies the process of updating a shared state based on multiple input flows by offering different launch strategies to control the flow execution.

 ## Description